Columbia University Presbyterian Hospital School Nursing Alumni

 How does Columbia University Presbyterian Hospital School Nursing Alumni spend its money?

 Columbia University Presbyterian Hospital School Nursing Alumni directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Columbia University Presbyterian Hospital School Nursing Alumni tax-deductible?